JesseDWhite/no-more-cover-letter/README.md

 Display final output to users to copy and edit within their own text editor.
 * The application will be tailored for my current cover letter and information therein.
 * Potentially making it a succint style cover letter.
+* ✔ Application will use firebase to save user input for later use.

 <h4><em>Stretch Goals<em></h4>